nengxu/mongo_db_logger/README.md

   parameters like `page=3` to page through to older entries, or `count=30` to change the number of log entries per page.

+  In Rails 3, there is a simple way to protect the logging view so that it is only accessibly from localhost, convenient for development mode.
+  Instead of doing "map.add_mongo_logger_resources!", put this into routes:

+        # to view logging info, only accessible locally for security reason
+        # TODO need to create customized controller behind Admin login
+        resources :logging,
+          :controller => "MongoDBLogging/Mongo",
+          :only => [:show, :index, :destroy],
+          :constraints => {:remote_ip => /127.0.0.1/}

 ## Examples

 And now, for a couple quick examples on getting ahold of this log data…